Getting StartedInstallation

 Creation of virtual environment with conda

-> conda create --name flama-dev python=3.8 --yes
+conda create --name flama-dev python=<PYTHON_VERSION> --yesconda activate flama-dev

 Creation of virtual environment with pyenv

-> pyenv local flama-dev
+pyenv install <PYTHON_VERSION>pyenv virtualenv <PYTHON_VERSION> flama-devpyenv local flama-dev

 Install Flama